 Keep yourself digitally secure with the 10 actionable ideas.

 There are few worse faux-pas than having your online identity stolen.
-According to the Javelin Strategy & Research study, in 2016 there was over 15.4 million Americans who had their identity stolen, up from 15.4 million in 2016.
+According to the Javelin Strategy & Research study cited on Comparitech, in 2017 there were over 16.7 million Americans who had their identity stolen, up from 15.4 million in 2016.
 It is estimated that nearly half of Americans will have their computer compromised or have been completely hacked every year.
-You’ve probably received the “emergency I’m in a foreign country and been robbed” emails pop up in your inbox, or maybe you’ve been a victim of ransomware such as WannaCry.
+You’ve probably received the “Emergency; I’m in a foreign country and have been robbed!” emails that pop up in your inbox, or maybe you’ve been a victim of ransomware such as WannaCry.

 Today, more than ever, it’s important to be aware of your online security and take steps to protect yourself.

 1. Overconfidence in your system

 Mac is marketed as being virus-proof.
 And PC comes with anti-virus software pre-installed and enabled.
 Yet that doesn’t make your system invincible and in fact, can lead to a false sense of security.
 While it will help it won’t protect you from everything.
 It is important to practice common sense when opening emails, attachments, and downloaded apps as well as being vigilant about what links you click on and what websites you visit when browsing the web.

 2. Having out of date software and apps